maxl-96/Case-Study-1-Project-1/README.md

 The main goal of this project is to predict whether a customer has left the company or not --> 2 desicions --> binary classification

-The model will be trained with patient data and labels.
+The model will be trained with customer data and labels.
 So we use supervised learning.
 It’s important to remember this prediction isn’t certain.
 It comes back as a probability.
-Maybe its better to get the probabilty of leaving a customer.

 > How does the company expect to use and benefit from this model?